JapanShopHelper

 Chureito Pagoda with Fuji -- get there before 7am or forget it

 Ueno Park is fine.
 It’s also shoulder-to-shoulder drunk salarymen by noon.
-Here are spots I actually go back to:
+Here are spots actually worth coming back to:

 Pro Tip

 For the Instagram shot at Chureito Pagoda with Mt Fuji, take the first train to Shimoyoshida Station.
 By 9am the viewing platform has a 30-minute queue.
-I’m not exaggerating.
+That is not an exaggeration.

 What to pack for sakura season